Panning for Gold: Model-X Knockoffs for High-dimensional Controlled Variable Selection: Methodology

 (2) $\tilde X \independent Y \, | \, X$ if there is a response $Y$.
 (2) is guaranteed if $\tilde X$ is constructed without looking at $Y$. \end{definition} Above, the vector $(X, \, \tilde{X})_{\swap{(S)}}$ is obtained from $(X, \, \tilde{X})$ by swapping the entries $X_j$ and $\tilde{X}_j$ for each $j\in S$; for example, with $p = 3$ and $S = \{2,3\}$,

-We see from \eqref{eq:randomko} that original and knockoff variables are pairwise exchangeable: taking any subset of variables and swapping them with their knockoffs leaves the joint distribution invariant.
-To give an example of {MF} knockoffs, suppose that $X \sim \mathcal{N}(0, \bS)$.
+We see from \eqref{eq:randomko} that original and knockoff variables are pairwise exchangeable: taking any subset of variables and swapping them with their knockoffs leaves the joint distribution invariant. \rev{Note that our exchangeability condition is on the covariates, and thus bears little resemblance to exchangeability conditions for closed permutation testing (see, e.g., \citet{PW-JT:2008}).} To give an example of {M\revv{X}} knockoffs, suppose that $X \sim \mathcal{N}(0, \bS)$.
 Then a joint distribution obeying \eqref{eq:randomko} is this:

 here, $\diag\{s\}$ is any diagonal matrix selected in such a way that the joint covariance matrix $\bG$ is positive semidefinite.
 Indeed, the distribution obtained by swapping variables with their knockoffs is Gaussian with a covariance given by $\bs{P} \bG \bs{P}$, where $\bs{P}$ is the permutation matrix encoding the swap.
-Since $\bs{P} \bG \bs{P} = \bG$ for any swapping operation, the distribution is invariant. {For an interesting connection with the invariance condition in \citet{RB-EC:2015}, see Appendix~\ref{app:detko}.}
+Since $\bs{P} \bG \bs{P} = \bG$ for any swapping operation, the distribution is invariant.
+For an interesting connection with the invariance condition in \citet{RB-EC:2015}, see Appendix~\ref{app:detko}.

 We will soon be interested in the problem of constructing knockoff variables, having observed $X$.
 In the above example, a possibility is to sample the knockoff vector $\tilde X$ from the conditional distribution